 - 1. Check Enable Face Tracking checkbox to enable face tracking, and the captured face picture is set as region of interest.
-Adjust the ROI level. - 2.
+Adjust the ROI level. - Check Enable Target Tracking checkbox to enable target tracking, and the target is set as region of interest.
+Adjust the ROI level from. - 2.
 Click to save the settings.